functionland/fula-api/docs/wnfs-comparison.md

 **Very rough overall scores (for the current codebases):**

-- **Fula encryption subsystem:** **8.5 / 10**
+- **Fula encryption subsystem:** **9.0 / 10**
   - Strong primitives and a design tailored to an IPFS/S3‑like gateway.
-  - Metadata privacy and structure hiding already excellent in FlatNamespace mode.
+  - Metadata privacy and structure hiding excellent in FlatNamespace mode.
-  - Sharing and rotation features exist as libraries but need more integration to reach WNFS’s completeness.
+  - Sharing is now **fully integrated** with permission‑checked, expiry‑validated, path‑scoped access.
+  - Key rotation is now **fully integrated** with `kek_version` in object metadata and bulk rotation via `rotate_bucket()`.
+  - Remaining gap: Bao‑based streaming not yet wired into encryption path; asynchronous offline sharing protocol not yet implemented.

 - **WNFS private filesystem:** **9.2 / 10**
   - Extremely strong model for a general private filesystem, with rich sharing and revision semantics.